kkats/GO-SHIP-Easy-Ocean/Procedure.md

 ~~~
 using Matlab's function handle.
 Feel free to change.

+In order to avoid unrealistic interpolated field, the field between two stations more than
+`MAX_SEPARATION` degrees part is not interpolated.
+This paramter is also defined in
+`configuration.m`.
+The default is 2 degrees.

 ### 2-2 `reported_data`
 It is necessary to use the right `configuration.m` file.
 Here `%` is Shell prompt and `>>` is Matlab prompt.
 ~~~